asdaa/Clustering-algorithms/readme.md

 ___An example clustering of birch2___
 ![Birch2 dataset](imgs/birch2.png)
 ![Birch2 dataset](imgs/birch2 clusters.png)
-It can be seen that many neighboring clusters have been combined together and some clusters have been split into multiple parts.
+When using the k-means algorithm, tt can be seen that many neighboring clusters have been combined together and some clusters have been split into multiple parts.
 Please note that many differing colors may have a very similar hue.

 On the other hand, the random swap algorithm performs much better with only a few erroneous clusters:
 ![Birch2 dataset](imgs/birch2 rs.png)